cloudnative-pg/cloudnative-pg/docs/src/postgis.md

 - install it in the application database, which is the main and supposedly only database you host in the cluster according to the microservice architecture, or
-- install it in the `template1` database so to make it available for all the databases you end up creating in the cluster, in case you adopt the monolith architecture where the instance is shared by multiple databases
+- install it in the `template1` database so as to make it available for all the databases you end up creating in the cluster, in case you adopt the monolith architecture where the instance is shared by multiple databases